DNSC-6290-Group-6/Assignments/README.md

 * The follwing group members that worked on developing the EBM model include Runzhe Tang, Qian Xie, and Matias Roca.

 ### Intended Use
-* The remediated EBM model was designed to predict the annual percentage rate (APR) charged for a mortgage while taking into consideration fairness, security and accuracy using mortgage, debt, and income information from the Home Mortgage Disclosure Act (HDMA) data.
+* The EBM model in this project is beneficial because it can predict the annual percentage rate (APR) charged for a mortgage while taking into consideration fairness, security and accuracy using mortgage, debt, and income information from the Home Mortgage Disclosure Act (HDMA) data.
 * The EBM model was designed to address:
    * Discrimination by testing and remediating using adverse impact ratio (AIR)
    * Security by conducting a white-hat model extraction attack and identifying vulnerabilities
    * Accuracy by conducting residual analysis and remediating discovered bugs
 * DESCRIBE the intended users for your group’s best remediated model
-* STATE whether your group’s best remediated model can or cannot be used for any additional purposes
+* Although the model's intended purpose is to accurately predict APR charged for a mortgage, it can also serve as a template for other users to better understand how to implement an EBM model that takes discrimination, security, and privacy into consideration.

 # IMAGES EXAMPLE
 ![](images/demo.png)